Skip to main content

 • The Default preset cannot be modified.

-• You can create custom presets up to 5.
-Including the modified metric graph, the column order, column width, and filter application content of the active sessions are also applied.
+• Including the modified metric graph, the column order, column width, and filter application content of the active sessions are also applied for custom presets.

 Deleting presets